k3shav17/notes/notes/Java/spring.md

 2. Know which class requires those objects
 3. And provide all those objects

-Which dependecy is better?
+- Which dependecy is better?
-Constructor depedency is used for mandatory dependencies and Setter based dependency is used for optional dependencies.
+  - Constructor depedency is used for mandatory dependencies and Setter based dependency is used for optional dependencies.
-If our application cannot operate without any dependencies, then those dependencies need to be injected using the constructor dependency, constructor DI fails to achieve Circular Dependency, Circular dependency is a situation where A is dependent on B and B is dependent on A. Setter injection helps us to acheive Circular dependency.
+  - If our application cannot operate without any dependencies, then those dependencies need to be injected using the constructor dependency, constructor DI fails to achieve Circular Dependency.
+  - Circular dependency is a situation where A is dependent on B and B is dependent on A. Setter injection helps us to acheive Circular dependency.

-IoC(Inversion of Control) container
+## IoC(Inversion of Control) container

-It is a principle which transfers the control of objects and parts of a program to a container or a framework.
+- It is a principle which transfers the control of objects and parts of a program to a container or a framework.
 It is the basic context of Object Oriented Programming.

-Framework takes the control of the flow of the program and makes the method calls to the custom code, to enable this, frameworks use abstraction with additional behaviour built-in.
+- Framework takes the control of the flow of the program and makes the method calls to the custom code, to enable this, frameworks use abstraction with additional behaviour built-in.

-According to this principle a class should concentrate on fullfilling the responsibilites and not on creating the objects that fulfill those responsibilities.
+- According to this principle a class should concentrate on fullfilling the responsibilites and not on creating the objects that fulfill those responsibilities.
 Inversion of Control can be achieved through various mechanisms such as, Dependency injection, service locator pattern, factory pattern and strategy design pattern.

-IoC and DI are almost same the difference is that IoC creates the objects and manages them, while Dependency Injection injects the dependencies wherever it has to.
+> IoC and DI are almost same the difference is that IoC creates the objects and manages them, while Dependency Injection injects the dependencies wherever it has to.

-- Application Context
+### Application Context

- Spring is based on the principle of IoC container, it is responsible for managing the objects of application, it uses dependency injection to inject the dependencies.
+- Spring is based on the principle of IoC container, it is responsible for managing the objects of application, it uses dependency injection to inject the dependencies.

-Application context and Bean factory represents the IoC container.
+- Application context and Bean factory represents the IoC container.
 Bean Factory is the root interface of Spring framework, which provides basic functionalities for managing beans.Bean factory interface doesn't support annotation configuration.

-Application context is an interface which extends the bean factory interface, so it provides all the functionalites of bean factory and more.
+- Application context is an interface which extends the bean factory interface, so it provides all the functionalites of bean factory and more.
 Bean factory is used for lightweight applications.

-ApplicationContext provides more enterprise specific features, the important features are resolving messages, supporting internationalization, publishing events and application layer specific context.
+- ApplicationContext provides more enterprise specific features, the important features are resolving messages, supporting internationalization, publishing events and application layer specific context.

-Types of application context 1.AnnotationConfigApplicationContext: is a class used with java based configuration.
+> Types of application context

+ 1.AnnotationConfigApplicationContext: is a class used with java based configuration.

  2.AnnotationConfigWebApplicationContext : is a class used with java based configuration for web application.

  3.XmlWebApplicationContext: is a class and can be used with xml based configuration.

  4.FileSystemApplicationContext: is a class, used for xml based configuration, this class takes file path as a parameter.

  5.ClassPathXmlApplicationContext: is same as previous one but xml file path is provided as parameter.

 - What is a bean?

- A bean is nothing but an object which is instantiated, assembled and managed by the spring IoC container which is either Bean factory or application context.
-Should we have to configure all the objects as spring beans?
+  - A bean is nothing but an object which is instantiated, assembled and managed by the spring IoC container which is either Bean factory or application context.
+  - Should we have to configure all the objects as spring beans?
 The answer is no. According to spring documentation we have to configure beans for service layer objects, data access objects and presentation objects.

-MVC
+### MVC

-MVC is short for Model View Controller, Basically our code has different sections, one is for  how the interface should look like, other is to hold the data, and other is how the application should work or the functionality of the application.
+- MVC is short for Model View Controller, Basically our code has different sections, one is for  how the interface should look like, other is to hold the data, and other is how the application should work or the functionality of the application.
 MVC is a way to organize the code in its own way.

 Model code reflects the real world entities, like it holds the raw data of the application, or holds the essential components of the app.
 View code is about how the user will interact with the application, or how the app should look or feel.